Declaring the Astrophysics Major or Minor

 Declaring the Astrophysics Minor

-After completing the required courses (or during the completion of the final required course) for the minor please fill out the Completion of L&S Minor form and the Major/Minor Overlap form (included in the previous linked document).
-You will need to meet with Amber Banayat to review the forms and course completion.
+After completing the required courses (or during the completion of the final required course) for the minor please fill out the Completion of L&S Minor form and make an appointment with Brianna Franklin through CalCentral to review course plans and requirements.

 After officially declaring, make sure you contact Mark Hayden to ensure you have access to the Undergrad Lab and to get added to the mailing list!